scipy/scipy/doc/source/tutorial/stats.rst

     tail prob. of normal at 1%, 5% and 10%   0.2857   3.4957   8.5003

-The chisquare test can be used to test, whether for a finite number of bins, the observed frequencies differ significantly from the probabilites of the hypothesized distribution.
+The chisquare test can be used to test, whether for a finite number of bins, the observed frequencies differ significantly from the probabilities of the hypothesized distribution.

     >>> quantiles = [0.0, 0.01, 0.05, 0.1, 1-0.10, 1-0.05, 1-0.01, 1.0]